Gilbert Haddad, Peter Sandborn, and Michael Pecht

 Keywords-component; decision support system; maintenance optimization, real options; economic analysis; post-prognostic indication; PHM; CBM; avilability

-Complete article available to CALCE Consortium Members.
+Complete article is available from publisher and to the CALCE Consortium Members.